Typography

 Text alignment

-Left align all content unless the component automatically modifies alignment.
-Do not manually change text alignment.
+Left align all content unless the component or theme automatically modifies alignment.

 The rag (the uneven edge the text creates) on the right of a left-aligned content block is important for ease of reading.
 If longer words (16+ characters) may possibly cause extreme gaps in the rag, add a soft hyphen (&shy;) in the HTML code to encourage an appropriate breakpoint in the word.
 Use the soft hyphen sparingly.

 Avoid centered and justified text.
-Only use right aligned text for languages that read from right to left and are properly coded using the lang attribute to identify the correct language.
+Use right aligned text for languages that read from right to left and are properly coded using the lang attribute to identify the correct language.

 Measure

-Controlling the length of lines of text (measure), helps readers’ attention flow easily from one line to the next, making reading more natural and comfortable.
+Capping the text line length (measure) helps readers’ attention flow easily from one line to the next, making reading more natural and comfortable.

-Lines of text are 45-90 characters are broadly considered to be a readable line length, with enough line spacing for the eye to easily track and travel from one end to the other.
-Target 66 characters wide for comfortable reading of longer text.
+Lines of text between 45 to 90 characters are broadly considered to be an optimal line length for reading, with enough line spacing for the eye to easily track and travel from one end to the other.
+Target 66 character-long lines for comfortable reading of longer text.

-Utilize the ch measuring unit to adhere closely.
-For instance, the CSS p {width: 66ch;} will strictly enforce good line length.
+The ch measuring unit may help to achieve this because it is based on character length.
+For instance, the CSS p {width: 66ch;} will enforce a good maximum line length.

 Line height